Qualified Educator Expenses and the Educator Expense Deduction

 Be sure to file tax returns by the deadline.
 Late returns are subject to interest and penalties, which can be painful.
 If taxes need to be paid with the tax return, it is better to file a return without a tax payment than not file at all.

 For more information about the tax and accounting services we provide, visit our Home Page!
+The friendly CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales tax, and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes and small business accounting and bookkeeping.

 Massey and Company CPA